indraoct/node-project/README.md

     ```

-6. Freelancer can initiate do the jobs
+6. Freelancer can initiate do the jobs (status job : initialized)
     ```
         HTTP POST
         http://localhost:8888/initjob